General

 - Research the needs of each population you intend to serve.
 Consider developing an advisory council or focus groups to ensure your program identifies the community’s need, provides necessary supports, and is indeed culturally sensitive.

-- When creating your work plan, be as inclusive as possible, for example: include bilingual programming to support non-English speaking community members and provide sliding scale payment plans for individuals with varying income levels.
+- When creating your work plan, be as accessible as possible, for example: include bilingual programming to support non-English speaking community members and provide sliding scale payment plans for individuals with varying income levels.

 - Find opportunities to connect and collaborate with key community members and leaders.
 When offering a new program to a new community, these leaders can provide recommendations on how to make the program more meaningful, attractive and accessible to their community members.